-Have you ever enjoyed pay day, then realised by the end of that week most of it’s already been spent?
+Have you ever enjoyed pay day, then realised by the end of that week most of your money is, well, gone?
 So has everyone else.
-There’s the usual spending sprees like going out for food and spending our dosh on alcohol, but there’s also a heap of other small things that all add up.
+There are the usual spending sprees like going out for food and spending our dosh on alcohol, but there’s also a heap of other small things that all add up.
 Here are the ten things we are wasting our money on that we sometimes don’t even realise will break the bank.

 It’s the most convenient method of shopping, but there’s something about surfing the web for clothes that gets us all excited to purchase more than what we imagined.
 Maybe it’s because if we spend over $100 we’ll get free shipping?
 Either way, you’re spending more online than you would instore.